google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

       });
     }

-A connection receiving a message will fire a "message" event you can listen to.
+A connection receiving a message fires a "message" event you can listen for.
-The message can be a simple string, a Blob, an ArrayBuffer, or an ArrayBufferView.
+The message can be a string, a Blob, an ArrayBuffer, or an ArrayBufferView.
 Sending it is as simple as calling `connection.send(message)` from the controller page or the receiver page.

     // Controller page